johnvenkiah/CI_MS2_John_Venkiah/README.md

 Musical Minds passed all tests made on all devices, with a few minor acceptances noted in [bugs]#bugs)

-## Testing of User Stories/site owner goals
+## Testing of User Stories/Site Owner Goals

 User stories are tested with the features that cover them.
 All user stories passed the tests.